The Starting Point: ESA WorldCover#

 Memory-Mapped I/O#

 Instead of loading entire GeoTIFF files into memory, the tool uses memory-mapped I/O (mmap) to access TIFF tiles on demand.
-The operating system manages paging — only the portions of the file currently being accessed reside in physical memory.
+The operating system manages paging - only the portions of the file currently being accessed reside in physical memory.
 This keeps the memory footprint bounded regardless of input file size.
+Multiple workers can read from the same mmap’d file concurrently without locking, since pread(2) is inherently thread-safe.

 Parallel Tile Generation#